littke/inspiritas-bootstrap/README.md

 ## Photoshop file included

 We've included the original PSD file we used to build this design.
-Note that when creating the theme, some subtle changes were made and we perceive the theme to be the correct version in most cases, but the PSD file may still be useful for you.
+Note that when coding the theme some subtle changes were made and we perceive the coded theme to be the correct version in most cases, but the PSD file may still be useful for you.

 Also, the PSD includes some elements we've not yet coded but may in the future.